ValKmjolnir/MIPS-CPU/README.md

-# MIPS-CPU-single-cycle
+# MIPS-CPU
 MIPS-CPU written by verilog

-single-cycle
+single-cycle and pipeline

-39 instructions